sematext/docs/docs/integration/kubernetes.md

 ### Helm Chart

-To get started with monitoring Kubernetes with Sematext you’ll have to install the Sematext Agent and the easiest way to do it is with a Helm chart.
-It’s available in the official charts repo and it will install to all the nodes in your cluster.
-To install it you’ll need to run the following command:
+To start monitoring Kubernetes with Sematext install the Sematext Agent.
+The easiest way to do that is with a Helm chart.
+It’s available in the official charts repo and it will install to all nodes in your cluster.
+To install it run the following command: